-But what about the mental benefits?
 According to sports psychology author Jim Taylor, Ph.D., endurance sports have been found to enhance brain development and raise IQ.
 In addition, he says that sports build confidence, develop focus, and teach kids about emotional control.
 "Kids learn essential life skills, such as hard work, patience, persistence, and how to respond positively to setbacks and failure," Taylor says.

-Find out how team sports encourage the following traits to help your child succeed:
+Find out how team sports encourage the following traits to help your child succeed.

 For girls entering adolescence, team sports are especially important.
 As Tonia Caselman, Ph.D., points out, this is a time when most girls are being bombarded by messages about the importance of their looks and popularity, which can take a toll on their self-esteem and even lead to eating disorders.
-But team sports help build their confidence by proving that they're valued for more than just their looks.
+Team sports help build their confidence by proving that they're valued for more than just their looks.